The Future of Cyberangels

 Reading how Rembrandt would be celebrated worldwide on October 4, 1989, the 320th anniversary of his death, it dawned on me that I could applaud the great master best by having his winged angels wing their way around the world.
 I phoned AT&T and asked if I could use their telecommunications systems to send a cyberangel on a circumglobal flight.
 The public relations people liked the idea and AT&T sponsored my memorial fax-art event.

 I launched a cyberangel from the AT&T building in New York on October 4th.
 It flew to Amsterdam to Jerusalem to Tokyo to Los Angeles, returning to New York on the same afternoon.
 When it passed through Tokyo, it was already the morning of October 5th.
 Cyberangels can not only fly around the globe, they can fly into tomorrow and back into yesterday.
 They reshape our concepts of time and space.
-See more about this global event through images and the text from my book The Future of Art in a Postdigital Age at AT&T Circumglobal Angel Flight.
+See more about this global event through images and the text from my book The Future of Art in a Postdigital Age published by Intellect Books/University of Chicago Press.

 The range of my artworks is considerably more extensive than my Rembrandt inspired cyberangels in flight.
 For example, during the same period, I linked my background as a biologist to the emerging digital technologies to create an artwork that integrates wet molecules of living systems with dry molecules of high tech systems to create a moist-media artwork.

-In my studio/laboratory at Massachusetts Institute of Technology, I collaborated with my son Ari in creating a generative art work called “Inside/Outside”.
+In my studio/laboratory at Massachusetts Institute of Technology, I collaborated with my son Ari in creating a generative art work called Inside/Outside.
 It is an interactive self-portrait that leaps out of its golden frame to come alive.
-Ari’s high tech and conceptual art background that helped develop “Inside/Outside” is invaluable as my partner in exploring the leading-edge of NFT technologies for developing future art forms.
+Ari’s high tech and conceptual art background that helped develop “Inside/Outside” is invaluable as my partner in exploring the leading-edge in the development future art forms.

-Rapidly developing technologies are giving rise to NFTs that are expanding from static to dynamic forms.
-Cyberangels can reside in a blockchain as reproductions of the images on my Rembrandt inspired prints and paintings that never change even if animated.
-As you can see from my AT&T and MIT projects, I am interested in creating dynamic NFTs of cyberangels in flight.
+Artificial Intelligence can expand static to dynamic forms in seconds.
+As you can see from my AT&T and MIT projects, I am interested in creating dynamic cyberangels in flight.
 Most of my artworks, in both virtual and real space and time, have been dynamic, interactive, dialogic, collaborative, kinetic, participatory, responsive, exploratory – art that leaps out of the box.

-I am exploring the creation of AI generated responsive NFTs.
-They will use artificial intelligence to weave together visual and narrative art forms that explore responsive, interactive, multicultural, international, scientific, environmental, and participatory activities that address evolving technologies and global events.
+I am exploring the creation of AI generated responsive art forms. using artificial intelligence to weave together visual and narrative art forms that explore responsive, interactive, multicultural, international, scientific, environmental, and participatory activities that address evolving technologies and global events.